mark-ruddy/covctl/covalent_class_a/README.md

 println!("Address: {}", balances.data.address);
 ```

-For more examples see the docs: TODO
+For more examples see the docs: https://docs.rs/covalent_class_a/0.1.1/covalent_class_a/struct.CovalentClient.html

 ## CLI Interface
 See `covctl` at https://github.com/mark-ruddy/covctl for the CLI interface to this library